Police Superintendents' Association: History

 The association is the sole representative body for superintendents and chief superintendents and has represented its members through a series of reforms including most notably the Willink Commission (1960), the Edmund-Davies Inquiry (1977), the Sheehy Inquiry (1992), the Winsor Review (2010) and the Hutton pension reforms (2010).

-As the association grew in strength and influence over the years, the Home Office agreed to fund a Chief Superintendent to be seconded from a force as the full-time Secretary of the association.
-Additional funding was granted in 1983, 1995 and 2004 respectively for the posts of National President, National Deputy Secretary and vice president.
-In 2014 the post of Deputy National Secretary was removed and replaced by an employed police staff member as Assistant Secretary.
+As the association grew in strength and influence over the years, the Home Office agreed to fund a chief superintendent to be seconded from a force as the full-time secretary of the association.
+Additional funding was granted in 1983, 1995 and 2004 respectively for the posts of National President, National deputy secretary and vice president.
+In 2014 the post of deputy national secretary was removed and replaced by an employed police staff member as assistant secretary.

 In 2018, the association shortened its name to become the Police Superintendents' Association (dropping 'of England and Wales') to more accurately reflect the UK-wide scope of its membership.
 On 23 May 2018, the Association became a private limited company.
-In 2020, current Home Secretary, Priti Patel MP formally opened the refurbished head offices of the association in Pangbourne, Berkshire.
+In 2020, current Home Secretary, Priti Patel, formally opened the refurbished head offices of the association in Pangbourne, Berkshire.

 In May 2020, the association celebrated 100 years since the election of the first leader of the superintendents - Chief Superintendent Charles Dawson (Liverpool City Police) who was elected on 27 May 1920.